datamicroscopes/release/doc/index.rst

 datamicroscopes: Bayesian nonparametric models in Python
 ====================

-datamicroscopes is a library for inference in Bayesian nonparametric models for clustering such as the :ref:`Dirichlet Process Mixture Model (DPMM) <gauss2d>` , :ref:`the Infinite Relational Model (IRM) <enron_email>` , and the :ref:`Hierarchichal Dirichlet Process (HDP) <hdp>` .
+datamicroscopes is a library for discovering structure in your data.
+It implements several Bayesian nonparametric models for clustering such as the :ref:`Dirichlet Process Mixture Model (DPMM) <gauss2d>` , :ref:`the Infinite Relational Model (IRM) <enron_email>` , and the :ref:`Hierarchichal Dirichlet Process (HDP) <hdp>` .
 These models rely on the :ref:`Dirichlet Process <intro>`, which allow for the automatic learning of the number of clusters in a datset.
-Additionally, our :ref:`API <api>` provides users with a flexible set of likelihood models for various :ref:`datatypes <docs>` .
+Additionally, our :ref:`API <api>` provides users with a flexible set of likelihood models for various types of data, such as binary, ordinal, categorical, and real-valued variables( :ref:`datatypes <docs>`)  .

 Please read our :ref:`introduction <intro>` for an overview of clustering and structure discovery.